shitfuckery/usb_stick/README.md

 #### Exit the chroot

-To continue the next steps we will need to excit the chroot by using the following command:
+To continue the next steps we will need to exit the chroot by using the following command:

 ```bash
 exit